 a fraction of a second before it disappears.

 Just long enough for us to decide whether it

 is important enough to pay attention to.

 ….is the stuff we encode from sensory memory.
-It is limited in capacity to about 7 + or - 2 items for a bout 20 seconds.
+It is limited in capacity to about 7 + or - 2 items for about 20 seconds (George Miller).

 We recall digits better than letters.

 Ways to remember things in STM…so they go to LTM...